Paczur/pathfinder/docs/scoring.md

 ## Scoring priority
-depth
+- depth
+later components more important:
-start/end of dirname
+- start/end of dirname
-start/end of word
+- start/end of word
-case sensitivity
+- case sensitivity
-length of word that matches
+- length of word that matches
-length of dirname that matches
+- length of dirname that matches